-The policy of the sample curation is that all the materials (gases, dust, rock) returned from Ryugu are stored, handled, and allocated to maximize the scientific information extracted during sample analysis.
-Under this policy, the Haybabusa2 curation facility in the JAXA Extraterrestial Sample Curation Center (ESCuC) aims at producing a sample catalogue with basic sample information (e.g., size, shape, weight, optical images and NIR spectroscopic data) to enable allocation of the most appropriate materials without degrading the sample characteristics.
-The Hayabusa2 curation system, situated in a Class-1000 cleanroom at ESCuC, consists of five chambers: 1) CC3-1 for opening the returned container in vacuum, 2) CC3-2 for vacuum handling of samples, 3) CC3-3 for changing the handling environment from vacuum to purified nitrogen gas, 4) CC4-1 for retrieving the samples in the container, and 5) CC4-2 for picking and observations in a purified nitrogen gas environment.
-The CC-4-2 is equipped with an optical microscope and an FTIR spectrometer.
+The policy of sample curation is that all the materials (gases, dust, rock) returned from Ryugu are stored, handled, and allocated to maximize the scientific information extracted during sample analysis.
+Under this policy, the Haybabusa2 curation facility in the JAXA Extraterrestrial Sample Curation Center (ESCuC) aims to produce a sample catalog with basic sample information (e.g., size, shape, weight, optical images, and NIR spectroscopic data) to enable allocation of the most appropriate materials without degrading the sample characteristics.
+The Hayabusa2 curation system, situated in a Class-1000 cleanroom at ESCuC, consists of five chambers: 1) CC3-1 for opening the returned container in vacuum, 2) CC3-2 for vacuum handling of samples, 3) CC3-3 for changing the handling environment from vacuum to purified nitrogen gas, 4) CC4-1 for retrieving the samples in the container, and 5) CC4-2 for processing and observing samples in a purified nitrogen gas environment.
+CC-4-2 is equipped with an optical microscope and an FTIR spectrometer.
 An infrared hyperspectral microscope (MicrOmega provided by CNES) is attached at CC3-3.